JiayingWei/jiayingwei.github.io/portfolio/gazelle.md

 <p class="text-electric_purple text-center font-bold">Our product page using default Shopify Dawn Theme</p>

-Some of the features customized just on the product page were, **cosmetic condition tooltip, improved color swatches, improved color swatches, carrier & storage variants, protection plans, unique selling points banner**.
+Some of the features customized just on the product page were, **cosmetic condition tooltip, improved color swatches, carrier & storage variants, protection plans, unique selling points banner**.

-Mouse over the next screenshot to see where we added our customizations.
+Click the next screenshot to see where we added our customizations.

 <img src="{{ site.baseurl }}/assets/images/gazelle/4.png"
+    data-default-src="{{ site.baseurl }}/assets/images/gazelle/4.png"
-    onmouseover= "this.src='{{ site.baseurl }}/assets/images/gazelle/4 hover.png'"
+    data-alt-src="{{ site.baseurl }}/assets/images/gazelle/4 hover.png"
-    onmouseout="this.src='{{ site.baseurl }}/assets/images/gazelle/4.png'"
+    onclick="toggleImage(this)"
     alt="This is our newly launched product page">

-<p class="text-electric_purple text-center font-bold">This is our newly launched product page (mouse over the screenshot to see annotations)</p>
+<p class="text-electric_purple text-center font-bold">This is our newly launched product page (Click the image to see annotations)</p>

 As you can see, there were a lot of customizations made not only to add existing features to our e-commerce shop, but also to make it match our brand identity.